I am kiwi philosopher living in the beautiful city of Adelaide South Australia.

 I've been busy over the past almost thirty years exploring the ethical implications of technological change, and the ways in which genetic and cybernetic technologies may alter us.
-The lovely city of Wellington, New Zealand - where the people are friendly and the coffee is good - serves as the backdrop for my thinking.
+Recently I've been very busy writing about the coronavirus pandemic.

 A piece on the ABC that explores a bias toward tech fixes for complex problems.
 This bias played a role in recent disappointments about the coronavirus and the Taliban.